derfurkan/FileHashChecker/README.md

 ## How it works

-FileHashChecker will verify files in the folder where the jar is being located.
+FileHashChecker will verify files in the folder where the jar is being located.<br/>
-It will first locate all files in the `checkFile` put them in a list and sort them by file size for a higher quantity of verified files in a short time.
+It will first locate all files in the `checkFile` put them in a list and sort them by file size for a higher quantity of verified files in a short time.<br/>
-After it will split the list into the `threads` number and put the rest in an extra thread.
+After it will split the list into the `threads` number and put the rest in an extra thread.<br/>
 Now the MainThread will post a status every second in the command prompt.